scikit-sparse/scikit-sparse/doc/overview.rst

 Installing SuiteSparse
 ++++++++++++++++++++++

-To install :mod:`scikit-sparse`, you need to have the `SuiteSparse
+To install :code:`scikit-sparse`, you need to have the `SuiteSparse
 <suitesparse_website_>`_ library installed on your system.

 It is recommended that you install SuiteSparse and the scikit-sparse